rokath/trice/docs/COBSREncoding.md

 - Packages are [COBS/R](https://pythonhosted.org/cobs/cobsr-intro.html) encoded.
 - Selected separator byte is `00`.
 That means the COBS/R encoded packages contain no `00` bytes and separated by a `00` byte.
-- After a transfer interruption a very easy resync mechanism used: simply wait for the next `00` byte.
+- After a transfer interruption a very easy resync mechanism is usable: simply wait for the next `00` byte.
 - The COBS/R encoding usually has the same length as the unencoded data and sometimes has one byte more but an additional `00` is needed for package separation.
 - This way the ID bit count is adjustable to the real communication needs.
 - One important point is the possibility to embed additional protocols in the data stream.